NME critique service open for 2025

 The Quill and Scroll News Media Evaluation provides news media staffs a one-of-a-kind assessment of your publication(s) with constructive comments and suggestions for improvement from qualified evaluators.
 Judges will provide a thorough analysis and rating to schools, and the evaluation exercise and feedback are instructive and developmental.

-High schools and junior high/middle schools may enter their multimedia news operations, newspapers, news magazines and/or online news sites until mid June.
-Entries and ratings are returned in mid September.
+High schools and junior high/middle schools may enter their multimedia news operations, newspapers, news magazines and/or online news sites until June 13, 2025.
+Entries and ratings are returned mid September 2025.
 This service is open to non-member schools as well as member schools.

 We offer four types of critiques for varying types of student news media.